Orthotest/Orthotest.github.io/_posts/sports/2018-09-04-STaR Trial.md

   - Early Rehab: WBAT, unrestricted motion in ROM brace
   - Delayed Rehab: Brace locked in extension, no knee joint motion, NWB
 - After 4 weeks: no difference between groups

+## Covered Expenses
+- Procedures are standard of care.
+Patient will not be charged for the questionnaires (which is the only procedures being done strictly for research)